Home Page Site Map Useful Links Email Me Glossary Next Page

 Athena's shield with Medusa's head mounted on it was known as the Aegis, and that, too, appeared on many ancient coins.
 Some of them are shown on my Aegis coins page.

-Next, four fishy types.
+Next, some fishy types.
 These are sea monsters with the head of an animal and a finned tail.

-Creatures like this are often given names based on the Greek for the animals concerned plus the Greek for bent (or possibly monster; opinions vary), so two of these are both hippocamps, "bent horses" of the sea, and one is a criocamp, a curly ram of the sea.
+Creatures like this are often given names based on the Greek for the animals concerned plus the Greek for bent (or possibly monster; opinions vary), so among this next group are two hippocamps, "bent horses" of the sea, and a criocamp, a curly ram of the sea.

 Once again, we are indebted to the Roman emperor Gallienus for three of these coins.
 Like the centaur above, they are part of the zoo coins range.